-There is no increase to general security allocations from the latest resource assessment in the Murrumbidgee regulated river water source.
+There is a 6% increase to general security allocations from the latest resource assessment in the Murrumbidgee regulated river water source.

-The current general security allocation for 2023/24 remains at 46% of entitlement.
-Together with the total volume carried forward, current average water availability across all general security licences is around 74% of entitlement.
+Cumulative general security allocation for 2023/24 has increased to 60% of entitlement.
+Together with the total volume carried forward, current average water availability across all general security licences is around 88% of entitlement.